victorsuleiman/TappyForAndroid/README.md

-# VictorLooksAmazing
+# Tappy: Android Quick Minigames
- Testing Ground for 3175 project
+ Collection of fast minigames for Android